alexandermng/peas/README.md

 - consider caching things
 - rayon parallelize compilation. also, need to config wasmtime pooling allocator? high-instantiation definitely
 - impl Serialize for WasmGenome, for logging
+- refactor: get rid of these damn type bounds